deepset-ai/haystack/docs/_src/usage/usage/reader.rst

    _comment: !!
 In our tests we found that it was XX% faster than BERT and ~X% better in perfomance.
 Compared to RoBERTa, it is only off by about X% absolute,

-For most, **ALBERT XXL** will be too large to feasibly work with.
+**State of the Art Accuracy**: For most, **ALBERT XXL** will be too large to feasibly work with.
-But if **performance** is your sole concern, and you have the computational resources, you might like to try ALBERT XXL which has set SoTA performance on SQuAD 2.0.
+But if performance is your sole concern, and you have the computational resources, you might like to try ALBERT XXL which has set SoTA performance on SQuAD 2.0.

 ..